Little-Known Program Just Expanded to Include People with Disabilities who Own Small Businesses

 If you own a business and have a disability, or if you know someone who does, then you will want to know about a bill that quietly passed the Tennessee State Legislature this year and took effect on July 1, 2017.

-What is now Public Chapter 485 started as an idea from a relatively new state legislator, Tennessee Rep. Martin Daniel, R-Knoxville, who happens to be the father of a son who was born with muscular dystrophy.
+This bill started as an idea from a relatively new state legislator, Tennessee Rep. Martin Daniel, R-Knoxville, who happens to be the father of a son who was born with muscular dystrophy.
 Rep. Daniel’s idea was straightforward: “I want to support business owners who have disabilities.”
 In collaboration with the Disability Policy Alliance (The Tennessee Council on Developmental Disabilities, The Arc of Tennessee, Disability Rights Tennessee, and the Tennessee Statewide Independent Living Council), Rep. Daniel turned the idea into a bill — which became law with little debate and virtually no opposition within a matter of months.
 The bill, SB 1224/HB 1276, was sponsored by Rep. Daniel and Sen. Becky Massey, R-Knoxville.

 What does the law do?